pnevyk/gryf/CONTRIBUTING.md

 incubator for fresh ideas.
 Breaking things on the way and trying blind paths is expected, even desirable.
 Nothing currently implemented is set in stone.

-*The main focus is on designing API and coming up with mechanisms to achieve the following goals, not on implementing algorithms.*
+*At this moment, the main focus is on designing API and coming up with mechanisms to achieve the following goals, not on implementing algorithms.
+However, new algorithms can contribute to or validate API experiments.*

 ## Balance between expressiveness/flexibility and complexity of the interfaces